 Private, local, hybrid, and cloud AI deployment thinking.

-RAG, knowledge management, database, API, and workflow architecture.
+Source-truth, knowledge, database, API, and process architecture.

 Agent development, open-source agent integration, and custom agent controls.